 Basic knowledge of the theoretical concepts of the Ways of Seeing dance/movement psychotherapy program

-Understand the role of movement in all areas of development from typically developing to special needs children ages infant to elementary age
+Understand the role of movement in all areas of development from typically developing to special needs children ages infant to teens

 Learn specific age appropriate movement, dance and play activities that support attuned parent-child engagement; and enhance physical, cognitive, communicative and social/emotional development

 Basic knowledge of attachment theory and current neuroscience as it relates to mind-body-emotion relationship